toranogix/realtime-bus-rennes/README.md

 # Realtime Bus Tracker - Rennes

-A real-time bus tracking application for the Rennes metropolitan area that show the current position of all buses on an interactive map.
+A real-time bus tracking application for the Rennes metropolitan area that shows the current position of all buses on an interactive map.

 Desktop version
 ![image](https://github.com/user-attachments/assets/8b9d54b8-5cfd-4953-8f8c-07f407f90363)